Giving Tuesday

 When supporters sign up to make a recurring donation, they communicate that they want a long-lasting relationship with your organization or cause.
 These people will likely open your emails, volunteer, encourage their networks to donate, and come to your events.
 Make sure to think through ways your organization can make them feel special for joining your community!

-Givebutter is committed to making the donation process as quick and painless as possible to get your cause the funds it needs fast while improving donor retention.Ā
+Givebutter is committed to making the donation process as quick and painless as possible to get your cause the funds it needs fast while improving donor retention.

 Make sure your supporters know that they can contribute in any form that works for them:

-• Venmo and PayPal: Givebutter is proud to be one of the first fundraising platforms to allow supporters to donate through Venmo.
-These payment methods are especially popular among younger generations.
+• Venmo and PayPal ⚡️ Givebutter is proud to be one of the first fundraising platforms to allow supporters to donate through Venmo.
+Digital payment methods like Venmo and PayPal are especially popular among younger generations.
+The best part?
+You don’t even need a Venmo or PayPal account to accept donations through these platforms!

-• Scan to donate: Share automatically generated QR codes in your social media posts, emails, or at in-person events.
+• Scan-to-donate 📸 Share automatically generated QR codes in your direct mail campaigns, emails, or at in-person events.
 Supporters can scan the code to donate in seconds with any smartphone camera.

 The cherry on top?
 Donors have the option to cover payment processing fees, so more of the dollars you raise goes towards your mission—and over 95% of donors do!

-Don't cut the fun short—end your campaign after Giving Tuesday šŸ—“ļø
+9. Don't cut the fun short—end your campaign after Giving Tuesday 🗓️

 Here at Givebutter, we see significant donations come through even after Giving Tuesday is over.
-It's in your best interest to keep your campaign open and let people continue to submit their donations.Ā
+It's in your best interest to keep your campaign open and let people continue to submit their donations.

 Crush your Giving Tuesday fundraising goals with Givebutter's free peer-to-peer fundraising tools

-Check out our Giving Tuesday playbook with everything you need for Giving Tuesday campaign planning, email and social media marketing, and donor retention.
-Plus, verified nonprofits can submit their campaigns for a $5K donation—so don't miss out!Ā
+Check out our Giving Tuesday hub for everything you need for campaign planning, email and social media marketing, donor retention, and more on this global day of giving.
+Plus, verified nonprofits can submit their campaigns for a $5K donation—so don't miss out!

-Sign up for your free Givebutter account today, and let's make your Giving Tuesday campaign butter than ever this year. šŸ’Ŗ
+Sign up for your free Givebutter account today, and let's make your Giving Tuesday campaign butter than ever this year. 💪

 Never miss a thing